Home

 Getting rid of unwanted body hair is not new.
 Only the technology has changed to make the process less painful and the results longer-lasting.
-The removal of hair has never been so convenient.
+The has never been so convenient.

 Cultural norms have often encouraged women to have smooth skin.
 This usually involved shaving, plucking, epilating or depilating body hair.
 Today, it's not unusual for men to also sport the smooth, hairless look.
 The hair removal techniques that women have been using for ages, work just as well for men.

-For women, the most noticeable areas are the upper lip, chin and face, legs and underarms.
-On men, this includes fuzzy eyebrows, furry stomach and ape-like backs.
+For women, the most noticeable areas are the , , legs and .
+On men, this includes , and .
 Getting rid of body hair can be done for aesthetic reasons, hygiene purposes and to improve self-confidence.

 There are two ways to remove hair - at the surface or with the entire root.